175th (Medicine Hat) Battalion, CEF: Perpetuation

 Perpetuation of the 175th Battalion was assigned to The Alberta Regiment in 1920.
 When this regiment split in two in 1924, the South Alberta Regiment carried the perpetuation.
 The South Alberta Regiment merged into the South Alberta Light Horse (29th Armoured Regiment) in 1954, and this regiment (now simply the South Alberta Light Horse) carries on the perpetuation of the 175th Battalion.
+The 175th Battalion, along with the 3rd Regiment, Canadian Mounted Rifles, is commemorated by white hillside glyphs ("3CMR 175") in Medicine Hat.